Belykh-Lab/twitter-effect-supplemental-code/README.md

 # How to cite

-[1] Kevin Daley, Kevin Slote, Rayan Succar, Roni Barak Ventura, Maurizio Porfiri, and igor Belykh.
+[1] Kevin Daley, Kevin Slote, Rayan Succar, Roni Barak Ventura, Maurizio Porfiri, and Igor Belykh.
 "The Twitter effect: How anti-regulation organizations drive firearm acquisitions in the United States."
 Manuscript submitted; 2023.
-DOI: 10.5281/zenodo.10631566